ArthurLlew/RenderCube/README.md

 There are several aspects that can be tweaked via _**config/rendercube.json**_:
 1) **Render distance** _(default = 400)_: how big
-   can the render region be made across X/Z.
+   can the render region get across X/Z.
 2) **Use Minecraft Ambient Occlusion** _(default = false)_:
-   whether rendering should capture Minecraft builtin ambient occlusion.
+   whether rendering should capture Minecraft native ambient occlusion.
 3) **Block Consumer Configs**: this list of
    _**\<type, condition, filename, culling>**_,
-   used to control face culling and redirect captured geometry from pre-defined files into a separate file with a name provided in the entry, may contain either:
+   used to control face culling and redirect captured geometry from pre-defined files into a separate file with a name provided in the entry; may contain either:
    * _**\<EMISSION, emission level, filename, culling>**_:
      _emission level_ -- integer from 0 to 15 (block emission
      level).